MartinPellizzer/terrawhisper-compiler/articles/astragalus-membranaceus/botany/morphology.md

 Stem nodes are sometimes present on the stems of Astragalus membranaceus, which are points where leaves, branches, or flowers may arise.
 Depending on the plant, nodes may be absent altogether.
 The distance between nodes, known as stem internodes, typically measures between 3 to 6 centimeters (1.2 to 2.4 inches).

+The following table shows in detail the morphological characteristics of Astragalus membranaceus stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous (or woody) |